Just keep the bike moving forward.

 Basic navigation skills are required.

-If you are racing supported your support vehicle must pass pre-race scrutiny on Friday April 26th.
+Your support vehicle must pass pre-race scrutiny on Friday May 22nd, 2020.
 All solo riders and at least one

-member of a 2-person team must attend sign-on and race briefing Friday April 26th.
+member of a 2-person team must attend sign-on and race briefing Friday May 22nd at 6PM.

-The initial 70 miles will offer some opportunity to settle into the race.
-You’ll cross quickly into Donegal where you’ll find yourself on more unfamiliar roads.
+The initial 70 miles offers some opportunity to settle into the race.
+You’ll cross quickly into Donegal where you’ll find yourself on scenic but unfamiliar roads.

-At Barnesmore Gap you’ll make your way towards the first real challenges and climbs in the unforgettable Sperrin Mountains of Co.Tyrone.
+At Barnesmore Gap you'll make a sharp left to find yourself on a magical and quintessential Irish bog road leading towards the first real challenges and climbs in the unforgettable Sperrin Mountains of Co.Tyrone.

 You’ll pass by the tallest manmade structure in Ireland, a 305m TV mast overlooking the township of Strabane.
-You’ll negotiate numerous valleys and climb the infamous and lonely Barnes Gap and Sawel mountain.
+From there, your road racing skills will be tested as you negotiate the constant ups and downs within the enchanted Cranagh valley before climbing the infamous and lonely Barnes Gap and Sawel mountain.

 Before exiting the Sperrins you'll have a lengthy but worthwhile drag up and over the Legavallon Pot, a glacial melt water feature from the last ice age.